 "The effectiveness of the school’s care, guidance and support for students is outstanding.
 Overwhelmingly, students report being happy at school and parents express high levels of satisfaction with the school’s work."

-The house system provides a base for students in Years 7 – 11, whilst the 6th Form have a designated centre with its own independent learning facilities as well as its own Bistro.
-Each house is led by a Head of House supported by a Pastoral Learning mentor and a team of ten tutors.
+The house system provides a base for students in Years 7 – 11.
+Each house has a team of ten tutors.
 Normally, tutors stay with their groups until they reach the end of Year 11 and so develop a strong relationship, which supports students throughout their time in school.
 The house encourages students to take a pride in their appearance and in belonging not only to the school but the house.
 Each house has their own tie which forms part of the strong identity and sense of community within the school.

 There are five houses in school: